BenBrock/reple/README.md

 reple provides an "interpreter" (REPL) for compiled languages.
-Each time you enter a line of code, reple will add the new code to your program, compile and run the new iteration of your program, and then print any new output.  reple currently supports C, C++, Go, Rust, UPC, MPI, DASH, BCL, and Unicon.
+Each time you enter a line of code, reple will add the new code to your program, compile and run the new iteration of your program, and then print any new output.  reple currently supports C, C++, D, Go, Rust, UPC, MPI, DASH, BCL, Unicon, and Zig.